-- Describe key leading and lagging indicators used by the organization and discuss the number, quality, rate, frequency, and utility of the activities and analyses. - Define how indicators are aligned with organizational and individual goals.
+- Describe key leading and lagging indicators used by the organization and discuss the number, quality, rate, frequency, and utility of the activities and analyses. - Provide specific examples of environmental, health and safety focused metrics and how each account for incident potential.
+How does the organization measure what didn't happen? - Identify which indicators are used across the organization and those that are site, business unit or region specific. - Define how indicators are aligned with organizational and individual goals.
 Are these indictors leading or lagging in nature?